Blog

 What is Grid Builder?

-Grid Builder is an inbuilt visual editor for creating custom grid item templates which can be used within grid elements of WPBakery Page Builder.
-Available under WPBakery Page Builder Settings in your WordPress Dashboard it is executed in the familiar Backend editor style so you don’t have to struggle on how to use it.
+Grid Builder is an inbuilt visual editor for creating custom grid item templates that can be used within grid elements of WPBakery Page Builder.
+Available under WPBakery Page Builder Settings in your WordPress Dashboard it is executed in the familiar Backend editor style so you don’t have to struggle with how to use it.

 With Grid Builder you are able to create unique grid item templates by applying special content elements with high customization options.
 All Grid Builder elements are divided into 2 groups: